 This document is a translation of the original English version.
 In the event that a discrepancy arises between interpretations of this version and the original English version, the original English version shall govern.'

-A request to make a translated version of these guidelines should be submitted to questions@cabforum.org.
+A request to make a translated version of these requirements should be submitted to questions@cabforum.org.

 Table of Contents